Solutions! Reverse Car Parking Stop

 So, should we do one in reverse?
 To do that, the car must first drive over it, and each time it leaves, it will drive over it again.
 That means the parking stop must be strong to handle repeated driving over.

 Laying a 2×4 across the drive works mostly, but it is not quite enough to keep the truck there by itself.
 We need something a little taller.
-Additionally, the wood is a little to light, and it tends to move around, and we can’t depend on it.
+Additionally, the wood is a little to light, and it tends to move around, and we cannot depend on it.

 As an experiment, a simple piece of steel angle was tried, and it worked.
 After several drive overs with the truck, the angle no longer was at 90 degrees.
 Since the point of experimenting is to learn, the experiment was very successful.
 First we know the 3″ L-Angle works, and second, we now know the steel angle by itself will gradually flatten out.
 Of course we could go to thicker, heavier angle, but how much more?